newscoop/theme-Broadcaster/README.md

 Setting up Article Types
 ========================

 The Broadcaster theme uses several *Article Types* to display content in different ways.
 Each Article Type has specific fields of various kinds.
 The *news* and *page* Article Types are standard in Newscoop, but the Broadcaster theme uses additional custom Article Types.
-These are the Article Types you should set up on your Newscoop server, and the fields they should contain:
+These are the Article Types required, and the fields they should contain:

 1. news (standard Article Type):
    * highlight (switch) - to promote the article in lists